 Original Jerry Garcia Autographed Sketch With Historic Fine Art Photograph

 Image of Jerry Garcia waving taken at Belvedere Street Studio, San Francisco, July 1969.
 Hand-signed by Baron Wolmn, the first photographer for Rolling Stone Magazine.
 A fine art archival pigment print. © Baron Wolman

 Signed and inscribed page "Live Long & Prosper, Jerry Garcia" with Garcia adding a rare "Stealie/Deadhead" logo in black ballpoint.
 Garcia would add the famous Star Trek reference as a pun to his Doctor treating him in 1992 for his cigarette addiction.
 Sketches from Garcia are quite rare and this is the first we have seen with a Grateful Dead logo.

 Jerry Garcia's sketch and signature has been authenticated by PSA DNA and accorded a grade level of 10 - ' Gem - aesthetically beautiful in terms of placement and representative of the common/traditional autograph patterns of the person. ' Jerry Garcia signed sketch framed with photograph measures approx. 27" x 35 1/4".

 Featured Fine Art Painting of the Month

-Original on canvas
+Original acrylic on canvas.

-Hand signed by the photographer, Bob Gruen
+Hand signed by the artist, Alison Lefcort

 See our other artists, photographers and collectibles!